-* Submit the proposal as a PDF or Word document to Sarah Rechtzigel in the Career Center, by 5 PM on Monday, January 13, 2014.
+* Submit the proposal as a PDF or Word document to Karen Moldenhauer in the Dean of the College Office, Laird 131, by 5 PM on Monday, January 12, 2015.

 * Note: While recommendations from faculty are not required, working with a faculty member who knows you and knows something about the area of the world you are hoping to work in or the project you are hoping to accomplish is always a good idea.
-If you do consult with a faculty member, please ask them to send a brief email endorsing you and/or your project to Sarah Rechtzigel in the Career Center by the deadline.
+If you do consult with a faculty member, please ask them to send a brief email endorsing you and/or your project to Karen Moldenhauer in the Dean of the College Office by the deadline.

 For More Information:

 Questions can be directed to Associate Director of Corporate and Foundation Relations Christopher Tassava x5833.
 Christopher will be happy to meet with you individually to answer questions or hear about possible proposals; call him for an appointment at x5833.

 ** Communication between students and the Davis UWC Scholars office is prohibited.

 2014 Prize Recipient: "Connected!PeerToPeer" by Yawen Chen '15

 2013 Prize Recipient: "Urban Agriculture Project" by Sara Hooker '13

 2012 Prize Recipient: "Kalamkari Kalai (fabric arts)" by Meera Sury '14